onehundredfifteen/js-like-promises-in-cpp/README.md

 You can chain consecutive promises. **.then()** and **.fail()** methods are returning a new promise object.
 Promise result type is evaluated by the return type of the passed callback.
 Exceptions are propagating down the stream unless handled by a proper callback method.
+Promise would move your object through instead of copying it, so don't bother using references as your function parameters.

 ```cpp
 pro::promise<int> p([]()->int { return 1; });